 Which phones are best for the hearing impaired?
 We have put together a guide to provide you with the best phones for the hard of hearing that we supply.

-Click here to see more of our hearing aid compatible phones.
+Click here to see more of our compatible telephones.

 At HearingDirect, we have created our very own online hearing check so you can test your hearing for free and in the comfort of your own home.

 All you will need is a few free minutes and some ear or headphones.
 Once the test is complete, you will get your results instantly via email and based on the outcome of the hearing test, you may be encouraged to take further action.